coinspect/learn-evm-attacks/test/Access_Control/Curio/README.md

 Curio Finance leverages MakerDAO contracts for managing specific protocol functionalities.
 Their CSC Curio token, a `DSToken`, designates the `DSPauseProxy` contract as its minter.
 The `DSPause` contract relies on `DSChief.canCall` to verify if an authorized (privileged) call is permitted.
 Then, executes a `delegatecall` through its proxy.

-The operational vulnerability resided in the `DSChief` contract, which manages a HAT account that can be reconfigured with sufficient voting power.
+The operational vulnerability resided in the `DSChief` contract, which manages a HAT account that can be reconfigured with not much voting power.
 The attacker exploited this by locking tokens in `DSChief`, getting enough votes to lift and displace the current hat, subsequently positioning their contract as the new hat.
-The main issue was that the current hat did not have enough voting power which allowed the easy displacement.
+The main issue was that the previous hat (Curio's `DSSSpell`) did not have enough voting power to consider the system safe, which allowed the easy and cheap displacement.

 The attacker was able to displace the `hat` by making the following calls on [chief.sol](https://github.com/CurioTeam/ds-chief/blob/simplify/src/chief.sol).